MfgLabs/akka-stream-extensions/README.md

 ## Akka Stream Extensions

-We are proud to opensource `Akka-Stream-Extensions` extending the very promising [Typesafe Akka-Stream](http://doc.akka.io/docs/akka-stream-and-http-experimental/1.0/scala.html).
+We are proud to opensource `Akka-Stream-Extensions` extending [Typesafe Akka-Stream](http://doc.akka.io/docs/akka/2.4.18/scala/stream/).

 The main purpose of this project is to: